SANTHAN-KUMAR/Banking-system/README.md

 ## Update : Created a new release (v3.0)

-## From now on, the project follows the version 3 release code as it is updated to hybrid system from a basic banking system. current release is (v3.0-ledger check created)
+### From now on, the project follows the version 3 release code as it is updated to hybrid system from a basic banking system. current release is (v3.0-ledger check created)

-## Trying to solve the crypto hash error in Ledger!
-## Implemented the CI/CD pipeline.

 This document outlines the development roadmap for our real-time banking system, focusing on essential banking operations.
 We'll be taking an iterative approach, building out one major module at a time.